How do you design the composition of your board?

 Loretto Leavy and Ruth Sealy from the University of Exeter Business School have been conducting research to understand better behavioural dynamics on boards and how behavioural dynamics processes can drive positive change.
 In the first phase of their research, they analysed practice by looking at detailed reporting of FTSE 350 companies to develop guidance.
 The next phase will involve facilitated consultations on behavioural dynamics using their draft guidance.
 In this blog, the fifth in a series of six, Loretto and Ruth outline their findings in relation to ‘Compose and Design’.

 Regularly reviewing board composition is essential to achieving an optimal board.
 However, we recommend that this monitoring of composition should be considered more holistically and expanded to include explicit board design.
 All 50 of the FTSE 350 reports that we reviewed as part of our research included a description of board members’ characteristics, expertise, interests and availability, and the division of responsibilities.
-Boards demonstrated more maturity in their reporting the use of skills reviews and assessments including availability and interests, with the most mature also considering interpersonal relationships between board members and plans to address gaps.
+Boards demonstrated more maturity in their reporting by referring to the use of skills reviews and assessments including availability and interests, with the most mature also considering interpersonal relationships between board members and plans to address gaps.

 When it came to reporting, there was a strong reliance on the requirements of the UK Corporate Governance Code, particularly in relation to diversity.
 However, the composition components were dispersed across the reports.
 This made it challenging to understand the design principles being applied by boards, with the exception of more mature boards where the diversity policy allowed some coherent sight of elements of the design strategy.

 Our guidance will suggest that there needs to be a step change, with more explicit and formal approaches to composition reviews and board design which include explicit consideration of interpersonal relationships.
 To emphasise our recommendation, we have named this process ‘compose and design’.
-We will continue to validate this approach through interviews and workshops and guidance consultation, and as part of our wider research programme with chair, SID and advisor interviews.
+We will continue to validate this approach through interviews and workshops and the guidance consultation, and as part of our wider research programme with chair, SID and advisor interviews.

 Understanding ‘composition’